vantezzen/lora-net/README.md

 # LoRa Net

+> **Note**
+>
+> This code was created as part of a university course about wireless networks.
+> It implements a communication protocol loosely inspired by AODV (RFC 3561) and was used to communicate across the campus using multiple LoRa networking modules.

 This project provides a Command Line App and WebApp for building an adhoc, multihop network using LoRa wireless modules.

 It provides a simple React dashboard showing the current status of the connection and allowing manual input of AT commands using a terminal.